Experimental Assortments for Choice Estimation and Nest Identification: Introduction

 \paragraph{Experiment design problem.} Some assortment variation is necessary for learning richer choice models, and this variation may need to be deliberately designed.
-In the example in \Cref{table:introExample}, it is in fact impossible to discern whether \milk and \boba are close substitutes or not, because they were either both offered or both unavailable on each day.
+In the example in \Cref{table:introExample}, it is in fact impossible to discern whether \milk and \boba are close substitutes, because on each day they were either both offered or both unavailable.
 This motivates our primary research question.

-This question is largely ignored in papers that estimate empirical choice models, because they use observational data in which the assortments offered were out of the researcher's control (see \Cref{sec:realDataEstimation}).
-Meanwhile, for papers that estimate choice models from synthetic data, they generally draw observations from randomized assortments (see \Cref{sec:syntheticDataEstimation}), which do not provide the most efficient form of data collection.
+This question is largely ignored in papers that estimate empirical choice models, because they use observational data in which the assortments offered were beyond the researchers' control.
+Meanwhile, papers that estimate choice models from synthetic data generally draw observations from randomized assortments, which is not the most efficient approach to data collection.

-In this paper, we introduce a combinatorial design (explained in \Cref{sec:designDescr}) that deliberately arranges the items into a small number of experimental assortments, which are much more informative than randomized assortments.
-To demonstrate this, we replicate the numerical framework of \citet{berbeglia2022comparative}, and show that by only replacing their randomized experimental assortments while keeping the ground truths and estimation methods fixed, estimation error is robustly decreased (see \Cref{sec:numericalResultsIntro}).
+In this paper, we introduce a combinatorial design that deliberately arranges the items into a small number of experimental assortments, which are much more informative than randomized assortments.
+We replicate the numerical framework of \citet{berbeglia2022comparative}, and show that by only replacing their randomized experimental assortments while keeping the ground truths and estimation methods fixed, estimation error is robustly decreased.
 That is, even though our experiment design is motivated by Nested Logit, it significantly improves choice model estimation regardless of whether the true and/or estimated models are Nested Logit.

-For 20 days in Spring 2025, our experiment design was deployed across 70 million users at \textit{Dream11}, an Indian fantasy sports platform (see \Cref{sec:dreamSportsIntro}).
+For 21 days in Spring 2025, our experiment design was deployed across 70 million users at \textit{Dream11}, an Indian fantasy sports platform.
 Dream11 offers different types of "contests" for users to join, and wants to understand how users choose between them.

 \paragraph{Nest identification problem.} After our experiments were deployed, the managers at Dream11 wanted to understand how the contests could be classified into nests of close substitutes.
 The contests are diverse in many ways, so a priori, it is difficult to subjectively classify them into nests (the way that one could classify \apple, \orange as "juices").
-We instead want the classification into nests to be based on the data collected, which motivates our second research question.
+We instead want to classify items into nests based on the data collected, which motivates our second research question.

 Historically, papers on Nested Logit choice estimation (see \Cref{sec:nestedLogitEstimation}) have assumed the nests are fixed, focusing instead on estimating the other model parameters for a combination of tractability and interpretability reasons \citep[\S4]{train2009discrete}.
 Standard statistics packages (e.g. \texttt{nlogit} in Stata) also make this assumption.
 Papers that consider nest identification are surprisingly scant, as we discuss in \Cref{sec:nestedLogitEstimation}.